KngArthur/PluralSight/C#10Fundamentals/Module03/LearningSyntax.md

 - \++ for incrementing a value by one
 - \- for incrementing a value by one
 - many can be use in a compound fashion

+### Members on Primitive Types

+- members is the group name to point to data and behavior on a type
+- accessed through dot operator
+  - .MinValue
+  - .MaxValue
+  - .IsWhiteSpace
+  - .IsPunctuation

+## Using Date and Time

+### Working With Dates

+- Datetime
+  - sets an exact point in time when instantiated
+  - eg. 12/08/2023 08:38:42
+- TimeSpan
+  - used to represent a period in time, expressed as length
+  - eg. 3 hours
+- both are created using constructors